WarrenMfg/WarrenMfg/README.md

 - Built a website prototype allowing stakeholders to monitor the status of digital products
 - Designed, developed, and administered the product brief for Section 508 compliant print and digital products

+➤ Fools & Horses, LLC | Musician

+- Contracted, coordinated, and collaborated with producers, designers, and vendors to launch 4 full-length digital products 100% on time and within budget
+- Hired and coordinated resources including a helicopter, vehicles, venues, director, and actors for the production of videos

 #### 💻 Core Technologies